AD1985/Lime-Explain-Text-Models/README.md

 This repository is an effort to explain use of LIME in explaining a simple logistic alrogithm based text classification model.

 Data is taken from Jigsaw Toxic Comment Classification challenge of Kaggle and can be download from [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).
+This problem was a multi-label problem but I changed it to binary classification problem for ease of explaination of generated results.